semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ![Automatic promotion](./figures/05-sem-canary-auto-promotion.png){ width=95% }

 Below the promotion options, click on *+ Add Environment Variables* to create a parameter for a pipeline.
-Parametrization let us set runtime values and reuse a pipeline for similar tasks.
+Parametrization lets us set runtime values and reuse a pipeline for similar tasks.

-The parameter we're going to add is going to let us specify the number of Canary pods to deploy.
-Set the variable name to `CANARY_PODS`, ensure that "This is a required parameter" is checked and type "1" in default value.
+The parameter we're going to add will let us specify the number of Canary pods to deploy.
+Set the variable name to `CANARY_PODS`, ensure that "This is a required parameter" is checked, and type "1" in the default value.

 ![](./figures/08-param1.png){ width=70% }